Herdubreid/Celin.Pwsh/getting-started.md

 $var

 # Set new values
-cs a "More tests"
+cstate a "More tests"
-cs b $true
+cstate b $true
-cs c 350
+cstate c 350
 # Display values
 $var
 # Individual values can be accessed with the dot syntax